githedgehog/docs/docs/faq/overview.md

 With the Hedgehog Fabric, the same principles apply to managing network resources.
 Administrators create a YAML file to configure a VPC.
 The YAML file describes the IP address range for the private cloud, for example the `192.168.0.0/16` space.
 It also describes any VLANs that the private cloud needs.
 After the desired options are in the file, administrators can push the configuration to the switch with a mere `kubectl apply -f vpc1.yaml`, and within a few seconds the switch configuration is live.

-## What is a Virtual Private Cloud (VPC)
+## What is a Virtual Private Cloud (VPC)?

-A VPC is [layer 3](https://en.wikipedia.org/wiki/Network_layer) logical isolation inside of a network.
-To isolate the servers a [VRF](https://en.wikipedia.org/wiki/Virtual_routing_and_forwarding) is used.
+A VPC provides [layer 3](https://en.wikipedia.org/wiki/Network_layer) logical isolation inside of a network.
+To isolate the servers, a [VRF](https://en.wikipedia.org/wiki/Virtual_routing_and_forwarding) is used.
 A VRF allows for multiple routing tables to exist at the same time on a switch.
-To isolate one VPC from another there is simply no route between them.
+Each VPC is isolated from the others because there is simply no route between them.